Home Showcase Layouts Projects Features Liveries Listings Interactive Links Site Updates WebRings

 Photos by Jon Cumming

 Watlington (Buckinghamshire) has been modelled as a prototypical branch line terminus in OO gauge.
-The layout was originally built by Geoff Bell, but is now owned by Graeme Tyrer.
-You can read more about the branch and see Graeme's photos of Watlington anno 2004 in the GWR Features section.
+The layout was originally built by Dave Fearn, but is now owned by Geoff Bell.
+You can read more about the branch and see Graeme's photos of Watlington taken in 2004 in the GWR Features section.

 All buildings on the layout are scratchbuilt, including the Station Building, Carriage Shed, Goods Shed, Water Tower, Coaling Stage and Plate Layers Hut.

-The layout is built on 4 equally sized boards, of which 3 are scenic, and one is a 4 road fiddle yard.
+The layout is built on four equally sized boards, of which three are scenic, and one is a 4-road fiddle yard.
 It has detachable screw-in legs (fully supporting & free standing).
-When erected, the layout stands 3’ high and is 15’ long and 2’ wide.
-For ease of transportation it packs neatly into a dexion frame on casters measuring approx W4’ x D2’ x H3’.
+When erected, the layout stands 3' high and is 15' long and 2' wide.
+For ease of transportation it packs neatly into a dexion frame on casters measuring approx 4' (wide) x 2' (deep) x 3' (height).

 Electrically, the layout features a built-in Control Panel with Probe operated points, as well as a ‘wander lead’ controller, enabling front operation when desired.